gramener/gramex/gramex/guide/config/README.md

 Imports work recursively.
 You can have imports within imports.

+You can use imports within sections.
+For example:

+    url:
+      app1: 'app1/gramex.yaml'      # Imports app1/gramex.yaml into the url: section

+The imported configuration is overridden by the importing configuration.
+For example, `app1/gramex.yaml` has:

+    x: 1
+    y: 2

+Then, this configuration:

+    import:
+        app1: 'app1/gramex.yaml'
+    x: 2      # Override the x:1 set in app1/gramex.yaml

+... will override the value in the import.
+The order is unimportant -- ``x: 2`` could be placed above the import as well.
+Imported values are always overridden.

 ## Variables

 Templates can use variables.
 Variables are written as `$VARIABLE` or